 At the age of twelve, I moved to Winnipeg, where I had a really difficult time adjusting to city life.
 On my first day at a new school I took a city bus in the wrong direction and wound up lost halfway across town.
-I didn’t do well in school—leading my parents to conclude I was bored, which made perfect sense.
+I didn’t do well in school—leading my parents to conclude I was bored.

-The magic of living on my own as a teenager lasted exactly two years before an a fire forced all my roommates and I to move back home for a while.
+The magic of living on my own as a teenager lasted exactly two years before a fire forced my roommates and I to move back home for a while.

-Although I was still determined to make a living as an artist, I was starting to realize what a struggle that choice would be, and I resolved to learn a marketable skill that might pay some bills without leaving me smelling perpetually of fried food.
+Still determined to make a living as an artist, I was starting to realize what a struggle that choice would be, and resolved to learn a marketable skill that might pay some bills without leaving me smelling perpetually of fried food.

-I was always a passable character artist, and had freelanced as a comic artist and been hired to create band posters and flyers for the local music scene.
-Using a borrowed computer, I taught myself the first version of Photoshop and Corel Draw.
-I developed enough skills to forge a high school diploma and apply for Red River College's first Computer Animation course.
+I was always a passable character artist, had freelanced as a comic artist, and been hired to create band posters and flyers for the local music scene.
+Using a borrowed computer, I taught myself Photoshop and Corel Draw.
+I learned enough to forge a passable high school diploma, and applied for Red River College's first Computer Animation course.

 During college, I got married (and later, divorced) and had a baby, which you'd think would have made things more difficult, but actually just gave me a lot more drive to learn and succeed.

-Since graduating from college in 1997, I've worked at animation and design studios in Calgary and Winnipeg, and traveled the world designing interactive experiences for companies like Google, Air New Zealand, Reebok, and Coca-cola.
+After graduating from college in 1997, I found work at animation and design studios in Calgary and Winnipeg, and traveled the world designing interactive experiences, games, and animations.

 This was how I discovered that pretty much everything is cooler when it's projected really big.

 In 2008, I met a programmer named Curtis Wachs who helped me create interactive projections for a side project.
-Within a year, my first company, Pomoproject, was born.
-The following year, we had landed our first corporate installation, incorporated as PO-MO Inc., and were on our way to becoming a real company.
+Within a year, my first company was born.